SasView/documents/Sasview Roadmap.md

 **Late 2022 - Mid 2023 - Release 5.1**

-Subject to the availability of sufficient resources, release 5.1 will provide new fitting functionality such as allowing for the reading in an array representing either PQ or SQ for P\*S, fitting oriented model to 1D cut etc. The refactored workflow interfaces for constrained/simultaneous fits and batch fitting and plotting module will be deployed in this release.
+The primary goal, and therefore focus of work, for release 5.1 is to achieve full feature parity with the 4.x versions.
+While 5.x has many new features and advances there remain a number of outstanding issues taged with the "For Feature Parity" label in github.
+Subject to the availability of sufficient resources, release 5.1 will also add new fitting functionality such as allowing for the reading in an array representing either P(Q) or S(Q) for P\*S, fitting oriented model to 1D cut etc.; begin work on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users better approaches for obtaining particle size distributions) fitting modules; add new scattering calculators to the generic scattering calculator and add improved functionatly to the P(R) perspective.
 Work will continue on an advanced data fitting with SasView tutorial.
-Work on providing the generic O-Z solver tool that is present in SASFit will begin.
-Work on support for multi-GPU and multi-CPU computation, which may involve refactoring away from OpenCL as support for this standard is waning.
-Incorporation of the PRISM[^9] (polymer reference interaction site model) code into SasView will begin.
-McSAS and FFSAS will be integrated into SasView, giving users an approach to obtaining particle size distributions.
+On the documentation and community development fronts, work will continue to expand and diversify the contributor community, several new tutorials, both written and video, will be started, and the SasView paper will be submitted.

 Task Summary (Subject to the availability of sufficient resources):

-* Begin model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cut etc.
+* Begin model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*/S fits, fitting oriented model to 1D cut etc.
 * Refactor simultaneous/constrained workflow interface
 * Begin work on advanced model fitting tutorial
-* Integration of McSAS and FFSAS
-* Begin work on generic O-Z solver
+* Begin work on writing custom models tutorial
-* Complete architecture manual
+* Create first in series of video tutorials.
-* Begin work on adding custom workflows identified as highest priority
+* Begin work to integrate McSAS and FFSAS
-* Inclusion of PRISM[^9] functionality
+* Begin work on inclusion of PRISM[^9] functionality
-* Continue development of advanced fitting tutorial
-* Start new workflow/interfaces
 * Complete SasView paper
-* Support for multi-GPU, multi-CPU and CPU/GPU computation
-* Finish work on O-Z solver.
-* Extend generic scattering calculator with SPONGE and McSim.
-* Complete work on refactor/improve P(R) inversion
-* Complete work on SAXS/SANS co-refinement
+* Continue work to expand the size and diversity of the contributor commmunity
+* Begin adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
+* Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
+* Continue discussions on how to address mutlimodal fitting.
-* Complete work on incorporating generic resolution functions
+* Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
-* Community meeting at SAS2022
 * Usual bug fixes and other minor improvements as time and interest permit

 **Late 2023 - Mid 2024  - Release 5.2**